-Recently I was at an autism training day and the presenter asked, ‘Have you heard of heavy work?’
-There were about 200 people in the audience and most of them put their hand up.
-The presenter then asked, ‘Does anyone know what heavy work is, could you show me?’
+Recently I was at a training day considering sensory processing and autism.
+The presenter asked the audience, ‘Have you heard of heavy work?’
+Of the 200 people sitting in the room, most of them put their hand up.
+The presenter continued and asked, ‘Does anyone know what heavy work is?
+Could you show me an example?’
 After this question, not one hand went into the air.
-When the presenter started to demonstrate some squashes and compressions the audience appeared quite amazed.
+The room fell silent.
+The presenter began to answer his own question started to demonstrate some squashes and compressions.
+The audience was amazed.
 It was as if they had never seen heavy work in action before.

 As an occupational therapist this surprised me.
 Whilst most of the attendees in the audience said they had heard of the term heavy work, many of them didn’t seem to know what it really was.
 The term ‘heavy work,’ is frequently mentioned in books and advice for children with sensory processing difficulties and/or autism.
-It is commonly recommended to help support their sensory issues, yet, to those in the audience, what it actually was seemed to be a mystery.
+It is commonly recommended to help support their sensory issues.
+Yet, to those in the audience, what term actually meant seemed to be a mystery.
 In this post, I hope is to solve the mystery of heavy work.

 Heavy work = Proprioception

-Heavy work will include any activity that provides resistance.
-When you push something you create resistance.
-When you pull something you create resistance.
-If you carry something there is resistance.
-Moving your body also activates the proprioceptors but when therapists refer to heavy work they typically mean moving with or against some resistance.
+Heavy work is a commonly recommended sensory activity.
+It includes any activity that provides resistance.
+When you push something, like a shopping trolley. you create resistance.
+When you pull something, like a door open, you create resistance.
+If you carry something, like a backpack, there is resistance.
+Moving your body in any way activates the proprioceptors.
+However, when therapists refer to heavy work they typically mean moving with or against resistance.

 When should we use heavy work?

 Sensory integration theory indicates that proprioceptive input helps to calm and organise the brain.
-This input is usually suggested to help children calm their bodies down.
-It can be a good strategy for a child that experiences sensory overload, both before and after activity they find overloading.
-Therapists recommend it for a child or adult who has sensory sensitivities, especially if this is with their touch sense.
+This results in the input being suggested as a strategy to help children calm their bodies down.
+Heavy work can be a good sensory strategy for a child that experiences sensory overload, both before and after activity they find overloading.
+Therapists often recommend it for a child or adult who has sensory sensitivities, especially if this is with their touch sense.
 It is also a good sensory strategy for sensory seekers as it can also help them organise.
+Heavy work activities are also often recommended to help those with autism.

 If you’re not familiar with the different sensory processing challenges children and adults may have you can learn more about them here.